harel-coffee/ppi-auto/README.md

 The `EF` definition is the formula used to compute the "distance" of a predicted value (`X`) to the corresponding observed value (`Y`).
 By default it is set as `fabs((X)-(Y))`, that is, simply the absolute error.
 Other useful formulas are `-DEF='((X)!=(Y))'`, for classification problems, and `-DEF='(((X)-(Y))*((X)-(Y)))'`, for obtaining the squared error.

+In the PPCU strategy, one can also choose between the sum of the errors (the default) or the maximum error.
+To enable the latter, just add to cmake the option `-DREDUCEMAX=BOOL:ON`

 ### Compilation ###

 ~~~~~~~~